runtools/run/docs/content/introduction/resource-composition.md

 }
 ```

 Here, the `builder` and `tests` subresources are only useful during the development phase, and they are not what we want to expose to the consumer of the resource.
-To expose only the `launchRocket` method, we put it in the `@export` section.
+To expose just the `launchRocket` method, we put it in the `@export` section.

 Now, by importing the tool: